Tools4everBV/HelloID-Conn-Prov-Target-DormakabaExos/readme.md

 # HelloID-Conn-Prov-Target-DormakabaExos

+> [!WARNING]
+> Version `4.3.3` of DormakabaExos introduces a new method for retrieving the authentication token.
+This change is implemented in this release.
+If this method does not work with older installations, please use a previous release or contact DormakabaExos for advice.

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.